Modified Modular Jack

 The Modified Modular Jack (MMJ) is a small form-factor serial port connector developed by Digital Equipment Corporation (DEC).
-It uses a modified version of the 6P6C modular connector with the latch displaced off-center so standard modular connectors found on Ethernet cables or phone jacks cannot accidentally be plugged in.
+It uses a modified version of the 6P6C modular connector with the latch displaced off-center so that standard modular connectors for telephone jacks cannot accidentally be plugged in.
 MMJ connections are used on Digital minicomputers, such as the PDP-11, VAX and Alpha systems, and to connect terminals, printers, and serial console servers.

-The MMJ connector has six conductors, using a superset of the RS-423 serial communication standard.
-The six pins are Tx and Rx for the data transmission, their return paths, and DSR and DTR for handshaking.
-The transmit and receive signals are differential, i.e. each signal is the voltage difference between the line and its associated ground, as opposed to a voltage on a single connector relative to a common reference.
-The system can also emulate RS-232 signaling by combining the lower voltage sides of each signal to the RS-232 signal ground line.
+The MMJ connector has six conductors.
+As defined by DEC, the six pins are Tx and Rx for the data transmission, their return paths, and DSR and DTR for handshaking.
+The transmit and receive signals are differential: each signal is the voltage difference between the line and its associated ground, as opposed to a voltage on a single connector relative to a common reference.
+The electrical signaling is defined by the EIA RS-422 standard.
+The system can interoperate with RS-232 signaling by shorting the lower voltage sides of each signal to the RS-232 signal ground line.
+In this case, RS-232 limits apply to data rate and cable length.

 When connecting two DTE devices such as a computer and a printer, the Digital BC16E crossover cable is used.

+The DEC VT320 and TI/HP-928 were terminals offering an MMJ option.
+Using RS-422 signaling over 6-conductor RJ12, cables could be up to 1000 meters.

 Thrustmaster is using the MMJ connector for connecting its line of rudder pedals and racing pedals to either USB via a proprietary Thrustmaster Adapter, or directly to a joystick or racing wheel.

-The Lego Mindstorms sets, beginning with the NXT, used similar plugs for motors and sensors to prevent the connection of standard telephone cords.
+The Lego Mindstorms NXT and EV3 set used connectors similar to MMJ for motors and sensors.
+This was to prevent the connection of standard telephone cords.
+The MMJ connector used by LEGO is also taller than those used with data terminals.

 CEA-909 uses the MMJ connector for control signals to a smart antenna, which can either physically or electrically rotate for maximum signal strength.